 Courses emphasize building a foundation for executing and understanding paintings with coursework focusing on the use and application of painting media, composition and theory; painting with a variety of subject matter; emphasis on further use of acrylic and oil paint; painting with the live model.

 Contemporary Art Theory and Practice explore art practices and issues currently underlying fine art activity with emphasis on the influence of modern and postmodern values on art making.
 The courses in this program offer an innovative, experimental, interdisciplinary, studio-based environment for exploring a variety of both traditional and non-traditional art forms.

 2-D Design emphasis: seeks to provide learning experiences that allow students to become fluent in the fundamentals of visual design language.
 Students will gain a new understanding of how design enhances and defines various aspects of culture and our physical world.

-Sculpture: courses include formal and spatial problems which emphasize modelling with clay and carving with stone; further exploration of sculptural materials and techniques; individual growth and direction; opportunities to further explore stone carving using pneumatic tools with emphasis on individual interpretation.
+Sculpture: courses include formal and spatial problems which emphasize modeling with clay and carving with stone; further exploration of sculptural materials and techniques; individual growth and direction; opportunities to further explore stone carving using pneumatic tools with an emphasis on individual interpretation.